-Contractors must comply with all local, state and federal safety requirements, and must assure that all employees performing work on Liberty University property have been suitably trained and are provided appropriate personal protective equipment per the Liberty University Contractor Safety Program.
-Contractors performing excavation work on university property must coordinate their work with Planning & Construction and VA811 to assure related activities, such as identification, location, and shutdown are addressed.
+Contractors must comply with all local, state, and federal safety requirements, and must assure that all employees performing work on Liberty University property have been suitably trained and are provided appropriate personal protective equipment per the Liberty University Contractor Safety Program.
+Contractors performing excavation work on university property must coordinate their work with Planning & Construction and/or Facilities Management and VA811 to assure related activities, such as identification, location, and shutdown of utilities are addressed.